Randomized interventional effects in semicompeting risks, with application to a hematopoietic cell transplantation study: Introduction: Mediation analysis for semicompeting risks

 \section{Introduction: Mediation analysis for semicompeting risks}

-In clinical trials, the primary endpoint may be the time to some event, such as disease onset or death.
+In clinical trials, the primary endpoints are often the time to some event, such as disease onset or death.
 Researchers would like to study the treatment effect on the cumulative risk of this primary event.
 However, intermediate events may occur before the primary event in some individuals and mediate the risk of the primary event.
-The one-side exclusion of intermediate events by the terminal event results in semicompeting risks \citep{fine2001semi}.
+The one-sided exclusion of intermediate events by the terminal event results in semicompeting risks \cite{fine2001semi}.
+From the counting process view, at each time point, the counting process of the intermediate event acts as a mediator between the treatment and the terminal event \cite{huang2021causal}.
 The total effect, evaluated by the difference in the potential cumulative incidences on the primary (terminal) event, consists of direct and indirect effects mediated by the intermediate event.
-In our motivating data, we would like to compare the cumulative incidences of death under different transplant modalities among patients undergoing hematopoietic cell transplantation for lymphoma patients, where relapse is an intermediate event.
-Since relapse is associated with an increased risk of mortality, the direct effect estimated from simple regression models may be biased.
-Understanding the mediation mechanism can instruct the selection of transplant modalities and medical intervention in future transplantation.